Yanlebed/seller_info_collector/README.md

 If Amazon's UI changes or you need to support a unique country variant, you can add custom selectors in the `AmazonSellerScraper` class in `main.py`.

+The script uses XPath selectors for most elements.
+To identify new selectors:

+1. Use browser developer tools to inspect the target element
+2. Create an XPath that uniquely identifies the element
+3. Update the relevant method in the scraper class

+### Customizing Data Collection

+To collect additional seller information:

+1. Update the `SellerInfo` class in `models.py` with new fields
+2. Modify the `extract_seller_info` and related methods in `main.py` to scrape the new data
+3. Update the `to_dict` method to include the new fields in output files

 ### Improving CAPTCHA Handling

 To enhance CAPTCHA solving capabilities, you can extend the `CaptchaSolver` class in `captcha_solver.py`.
+The current implementation handles text-based CAPTCHAs, but could be expanded to support:

+- Image-based CAPTCHAs
+- Puzzle CAPTCHAs
+- Audio CAPTCHAs
+- Alternative CAPTCHA solving services

 ## Troubleshooting